numba/numba/docs/source/user/installing.rst

     inspection. `See here <https://github.com/radareorg/radare2>`_ for
     information on obtaining and installing.
   * ``graphviz`` - for some CFG inspection functionality.
-  * ``pickle5`` - provides Python 3.8 pickling features for faster pickling in
-    Python 3.7.
   * ``typeguard`` - used by ``runtests.py`` for
     :ref:`runtime type-checking <type_anno_check>`.
   * ``cuda-python`` - The NVIDIA CUDA Python bindings.
 See :ref:`cuda-bindings`.